-- 3. The State defines the terms below as follows: - estate For individuals who die on or after October 1, 1993, and for payments made on or after October 1, 1993, "estate" is defined as all real and personal property and other assets in which the decedent had any legal title or interest at the time of death (to the extent of such interest), including assets conveyed to a dependent, heir, survivor, or assignee of the decedent through joint tenancy, tenancy in common, survivorship, life estate, living trust, annuities purchased on or after September 1, 2004, life insurance policy that names the estate as the beneficiary or reverts to the estate, or any retirement account that names the estate as the beneficiary or reverts to the estate. - individual's home An individual's principal domicile. - equity interest in the home The fair market value of the property to which the decedent held legal title or interest at the time of death (to the extent of such interest), less the amount owed in deeds of trust, mortgages, and liens on record at the time of death. - residing in the home for at least one or two years on a continuous basis -To live in the beneficiary's principal domicile, for an extended or prolonged period and without interruption or cessation, for one year in the case of a sibling and two years for a son or daughter. - discharge from the medical institution and return home To leave a medical facility and return to the individual's principal residence.
+- 3. The State defines the terms below as follows: - estate- For individuals who die on or after January 1, 2017, "estate" is defined as all real and personal property and other assets in the individual's probate estate that are required to be subject to a claim for recovery pursuant to Section 1396p(d)(4)(a) of Title 42 of the United States Code.
+For individuals who die on or after October 1, 1993 and prior to January 1, 2017, and for payments made on or after October 1, 1993, "estate" is defined as a real and personal property and other assets in which the decedent had any legal title or interest at the time of death (to the extent of such interest), including assets conveyed to a dependent, heir, survivor, or assignee of the decedent through joint tenancy, tenancy in common, survivorship, life estate, living trust, annuities purchased on or after September 1, 2004, life insurance policy that names the estate as the beneficiary or reverts to the estate, or any retirement account that names the estate as the beneficiary or reverts to the estate. - individual's home An individual's principal domicile. - equity interest in the home The fair market value of the property to which the decedent held legal title or interest at the time of death (to the extent of such interest), less the amount owed in deeds of trust, mortgages, and liens on record at the time of death. - residing in the home for at least one or two years on a continuous basis To live in the beneficiary's principal domicile, for an extended or prolonged period and without interruption or cessation, for one year in the case of a sibling and two years for a son or daughter. - discharge from the medical institution and return home To leave a medical facility and return to the individual's principal residence.